 - Laws Related to Appointed Officials, New Hampshire Town and City, March 2012

 Municipal government in New Hampshire requires dedicated volunteers to fill the list of important appointed offices.
 The duties of these offices are more challenging and require more time, knowledge and judgment than ever.
 At the same time, many communities are finding it increasingly difficult to recruit and retain candidates for appointive office.
 It is important for selectmen, in particular, to understand the various legal issues involved in properly appointing people to office and removing appointed officials when necessary.
 Additional problems may arise when key appointed officials are also paid as employees of the municipality.

-Municipal Records, Retention Schedules
+Municipal Records, Retention, Disposition